alxfed/alxfed.github.io/_posts/2019-10-15-Programming-without-programming.markdown

 anybody who steps on their turf.
-Moreover, they _assume_ that you are 'one of them' and you have professionally installed and maintained servers at your immediate disposal and can work for days 'implementing' your side of the interaction as if you have nothing else to do in your life.
+Moreover, they _assume_ that you are 'one of them' and you have professionally installed and maintained servers at your immediate disposal and can work for days 'implementing' your side of the interaction as if you have nothing else to do in your life.<br><br>
 Later